cobuildlab/cobuildlab-web/src/pages/development-blog/conventions-to-create-a-react-application.md

 ---
-title: Conventions to create a ReactJS Web Application
+title: Conventions to create a React or React Native Application
-date: 2019-05-01T01:00:00+00:00
+date: 2019-05-26T01:00:00+00:00
 tags:
 template: development-post
 permalink: /conventions-to-create-a-react-web-or-mobile-application/
 image: null
 ---

-This document aims to reduce the friction between patterns and ways of doing common tasks during the development of a React Web or Mobile Application.
+This document aims to reduce the friction between patterns and ways of doing common tasks during the development of a React Web or React Native Mobile Application.

-This document is heavily based on the Convention proposed by [Airbnb](https://github.com/airbnb/javascript), [StandardJs](https://standardjs.com/) and our own experience for the last 10 years.
+This document is heavily based on the Convention proposed by [Airbnb](https://github.com/airbnb/javascript), [StandardJs](https://standardjs.com/) and our own experience developing front end javascript applications for the last 10 years.

 Here, we explain the problem, choose a convention, and explain the reasons: